Federalist No. 70: Executive power

-Federalist No. 70 has been cited in several Supreme Court dissents as a justification for the expansion of executive power.
+Federalist No. 70 has been cited in several Supreme Court dissents as a justification for the expansion of executive power.343 U.S. 579; 72 S. Ct.
+863; 96 L. Ed.
+1153; 1952 U.S. LEXIS 2625; 21 Lab.
+Cas.
+(CCH) P67,008; 1952 Trade Cas.
+(CCH) P67,293; 62 Ohio L. Abs.
+417; 47 Ohio Op.
+430; 26 A.L.R.2d 1378; 30 L.R.R.M.
+2172.
+LexisNexis Academic.
+Web.
+Date Accessed: 2014/04/13.
 For example, in his 1952 dissenting opinion in Youngstown Sheet & Tube Co. v.
 Sawyer, chief justice Fred M. Vinson wrote:

 This comprehensive grant of the executive power to a single person was bestowed soon after the country had thrown the yoke of monarchy… Hamilton added: 'Energy in the Executive is a leading character in the definition of good government.
-It is essential to the protection of the community against foreign attacks; it is not less essential to the steady administration of the law, to the protection of property against those irregular and high-handed combinations which sometimes interrupt the ordinary course of justice...'It is thus apparent that the Presidency was deliberately fashioned as an office of power and independence.
+It is essential to the protection of the community against foreign attacks; it is not less essential to the steady administration of the law, to the protection of property against those irregular and high-handed combinations which sometimes interrupt the ordinary course of justice...'
+It is thus apparent that the Presidency was deliberately fashioned as an office of power and independence.
 Of course, the Framers created no autocrat capable of arrogating any power unto himself at any time.

 Vinson referenced Federalist No. 70's arguments about energy in the executive to argue that the president should be allowed to seize private property in a time of national crisis.
 In a more recent 2004 case, Hamdi v.
-Rumsfeld, Justice Clarence Thomas utilized Federalist No. 70 to make the case that the president should have the power to suspend Habeas Corpus for American citizens in order to fight the war on terror.
+Rumsfeld, Justice Clarence Thomas used Federalist No. 70 to make the case that the president should have the power to suspend Habeas Corpus for American citizens in order to fight the war on terror.

 In both cases, the majority of the court was not persuaded that the expansions in executive power in question were justified.